-STX Europe is building an environmentally friendly platform supply vessel (PSV) for Deep Sea Supply Navegação Maritima, a subsidiary of Norway-based Deep Sea Supply.
+STX Europe built an environmentally friendly platform supply vessel (PSV) for Deep Sea Supply Navegação Maritima, a subsidiary of Norway-based Deep Sea Supply.
 Named Sea Brasil, the ship is Deep Sea Supply’s ninth vessel and is based on the PSV 09 CD.
-It was launched in November 2011 and is scheduled for delivery in July 2012.
+It was launched in November 2011 and was delivered in September 2012.

 Deep Sea Supply placed the order in October 2009.
-It is being built at STX’s shipyard in Brazil.
+It was built at STX’s shipyard in Brazil.
 The vessel design was developed under STX Europe’s Ecorizon Programme, which ensures new ships have environmentally friendly features incorporating clean technological solutions.

-The Ecorizon Programme includes five aspects: energy management, air emission management, water management, waste management and sustainable design.
+The Ecorizon Programme comprises five aspects: energy management, air emission management, water management, waste management and sustainable design.
 The programme was developed by STX Europe’s Basic Design Department.

-In February 2012, BP Brasil awarded a long-term charter contract to Deep Sea Supply to operate the vessel in Brazil after its delivery.
+In February 2012, BP Brasil awarded a long-term charter contract to Deep Sea Supply to operate the vessel in Brazil.
 The contract is for a period of three years, extendable by one year.

-The vessel will provide exploration and production support services for newly discovered Brazilian pre-salt offshore oil fields.
+The vessel provides exploration and production support services for newly discovered Brazilian pre-salt offshore oil fields.

 STX Europe introduced the ship design in spring 2009 after a two-year extensive R&D programme.

 The vessel has an overall length of 87.9m and a moulded breadth of 19m.
-Depth to the main deck is eight metres.
+Depth to the main deck is 8m.

-The deck area of Sea Brasil is 1,000 square metres and the displacement of the vessel is 4,700dwt.
-The vessel will have an average speed of 11.7kt.
+The deck area of Sea Brasil is 1,000m2 and the displacement of the vessel is 4,700dwt.
+The vessel has an average speed of 11.7kt.

 The hull was specially designed to reduce resistance and improve performance in all weather conditions.
 Fuel consumption is reduced by minimising the additional resistance generated by waves.
 Flare has been reduced in the upper part of the bow for cutting through large waves.

 The area above the bulb is uniquely designed to reduce resistance in small or medium waves.
-The underwater lines are optimised for calm seas.
-The vessel will consume less fuel, which reduces harmful emissions to the environment.
+Underwater lines are optimised for calm seas.
+The vessel consumes less fuel, which reduces harmful emissions for the environment.

-Electrical equipment and systems, including switchboards, integrated alarm and control systems, along with power management systems, are being manufactured by STX Europe’s electro subsidiary.
+Electrical equipment and systems, including switchboards, integrated alarm and control systems, along with power management systems, were manufactured by STX Europe’s electro subsidiary.

-The vessel comprises of hybrid high storage capacity tanks for carrying liquid cargo, including fuel oil and fresh water.
-It will also have facilities for the storage of brine and methanol.
+The vessel comprises hybrid high-storage capacity tanks for carrying liquid cargo, including fuel oil and freshwater.
+It also has facilities for the storage of brine and methanol.

-The ship will be equipped with a diesel electric propulsion system with two frequency controlled azimuth propellers.
-The system will be positioned optimally by integrating it with the hull shape in order to achieve maximum propeller efficiency with lower fuel consumption.
+The ship is equipped with a diesel electric propulsion system with two frequency controlled azimuth propellers.
+The system is positioned optimally by integrating it with the hull shape in order to achieve maximum propeller efficiency with lower fuel consumption.

-The ship will accommodate 26 crew members.
+The ship accommodates 26 crew members.
 The accommodation facilities include single- and twin-bed cabins.
-Each cabin will have a separate bathroom.
+Each cabin has a separate bathroom.
 Other areas include an office, lobby, health / fitness room and a medical area.
-The ship will also include a separate space for a deck workshop.
+The ship also includes a separate space for a deck workshop.